 Such activities are often a practical (although expensive) method in gradually being able to earn more income by either increasing their consultation fees or to bill for higher rates to thrid party payers.

-3- Increase your Professional Fees
+3- Increase your Professional Fees for Doctor Appointments Online

 Service-based professionals often increase their fees commensurate with changes in market demands.
 In the free market setting, pricing strategies reflect the added customer demands for their unique services, or as a way to keep up with rising overhead costs (especially inflation).